akvo/akvo-flow-docs/docs/topic/fieldapp/9-submitting-survey.rst

 ****************************************
 Once you have succesfully copied the "surveyal" folder to your computer, you can upload it to the Dashboard.
 There is no need to know which .zip file particularly to upload: the upload mechanism will search through all subfolders and extract the right files.

-1. Open the Dashboard on your computer
+1. Open the Dashboard in a web browser on your computer

 2. In the menu item "Data Managers", select "Admin Wizard". **Don't** select "Data Upload", that is for individual .zip files only.